-The Code sets the standards for acceptable advertising in Canada and forms the basis for the review and evaluation of consumer, trade, or special interest group complaints about advertising.
+The Code sets the standards for acceptable advertising in Canada and forms the basis for the review and evaluation of complaints from the public, and disputes between advertisers, about advertising.

 Who created the Code?

 After broad consultation with industry and stakeholders, Ad Standards (then the Canadian Advisory Board) first published the Canadian Code of Advertising Standards in 1963.
-It is regularly updated to ensure it remains vital, current and relevant within contemporary Canadian society.
+It is regularly updated to ensure it remains current and relevant to contemporary Canadian society.

 When was the most recent update of the Code?

 The Code was last updated in 2019.
 As the need arises and issues emerge, new interpretation guidelines are developed to support the Code.